snail-radar/snail-radar.github.io/README.md

 These programs are made strong by running through hundreds of trials set up by this large dataset.

-## Issues
+## Issues and Support

-Please post the issues at [the github repo issue tracker for this website source repo](https://github.com/snail-radar/snail-radar.github.io/issues).
+Please submit your issues to the [dataset_tools repository](https://github.com/snail-radar/dataset_tools/issues).

-We are working like cattle and horses to keep up with you.
+In the past, some issues were posted on the [source repository for this website](https://github.com/snail-radar/snail-radar.github.io/issues).
+Although these issues have been fixed and closed, they may serve as a useful reference.

 ## License